2i2c-org/2i2c-org.github.io/content/blog/2025/upstream-impact-strategy/index.md

 > **Note**: This document is not about "Directed" upstream contributions we make as part of our own product work.
 It is about the Foundational contributions we make so that open source communities are healthier and more impactful.
 See this post about [Directed and Foundational contributions](../good-citizen/index.md).

-## Why have an institutional goal for upstream contributions?
+## The challenge: Why scattered individual efforts aren't enough

 Healthy open source communities rely on both individual and institutional contributions.
 2i2c [aims to be an *excellent "upstream citizen"*](../good-citizen/index.md), so we need a structured approach with intentional goals for what we want to achieve, and *why* it is the right use of our time.

-Without a goal and plan for upstream contribution, the best outcome we can hope for is the scattered efforts of a few individuals (with all the associated pitfalls of the [Tyranny of Structurelessness](https://www.jofreeman.com/joreen/tyranny.htm)), rather than a team.
-The worst outcome is that our outsized ability to make contributions prevents a community from having its own momentum and direction, and turns 2i2c into the sole stakeholder that can develop and maintain an upstream project such that we functionally take it over.
+Without a coordinated approach, we risk two problematic outcomes:

+**Best case**: Scattered, individual efforts that are subject to the [Tyranny of Structurelessness](https://www.jofreeman.com/joreen/tyranny.htm).
+In this case, we help at the margins but not in a meaningful way.

+**Worst case**: Our organizational capacity inadvertently dominates communities, making 2i2c the sole stakeholder capable of meaningful development and maintenance.
+In this case, we functionally take over the project.

-By intentionally setting our goals for upstream engagement, our member communities and open source communities can hold us accountable if we're taking actions that are either contrary to, or out of scope of, our goals.
-Here is our current thinking:
+By setting explicit goals, both our member communities and upstream projects can hold us accountable for actions that strengthen rather than undermine community health.

-## 2i2c's Long Term Goal for upstream engagement
+## Our long-term goal: Multi-stakeholder, resilient communities

 With this in mind, we've chosen to use the following *outcomes*, which represent our major goals for upstream contribution: